4ra-BB/professions-in-covid-19-tweets/README.md

 └── .gitignore
 ```

-The dataset is loaded directly from Hugging Face inside the notebook — no local data files needed.
+The dataset is loaded directly from Hugging Face inside the notebook.
+No local data files needed.

 ## How to run